 Arizona has seen the most significant job gains in the past couple of years.
 In fact, more than 17,000 people with disabilities have joined the state’s economy.
 On the other hand, California saw the most significant losses, with up to 21,000 employees with disabilities losing their jobs.

 Age discrimination is illegal and people are protected by Federal Law.
 All employees, regardless of their age, should have fair and equal wages and benefits.
 It is against the law to lay off more senior employees, replace them with younger ones, or pay them a smaller wage.

 It is also illegal not to give an opportunity for promotion if a person is a few years before retirement.
 Let’s look at some statistics.

 19. 31% of Hispanic employees younger than 40 have experienced discrimination in the workplace.

-On the other hand, Hispanic discrimination in the workplace statistics show that 70% of employees older than 40 experienced it.
-However, 83% of Hispanic workers who have experienced age discrimination say that it is widespread.
+When it comes to Hispanic discrimination in the workplace — 70% of employees older than 40 experienced it.
+Furthermore, 83% of Hispanic workers who have experienced age discrimination say that it is widespread.
 Many of those who haven’t reported age discrimination say they are afraid they might lose their jobs if they do.

 20. Age discrimination facts reveal that 36% of US residents feel that their age prevents them from finding a job.